 Introduction

 Enabling HTTPS for your website is essential to ensure secure communication between the server and the clients.
-This guide will show you how to force HTTPS using the .htaccess
+This guide will show you how to force HTTPS using the .htaccess file.

 Prerequisites